 Also published on Top Digital Agency August 8, 2018.

 A popular and recent trend in video ads, particularly for many technical products, is the effective use of camera angle from a first person perspective, allowing viewers to engage in a more immersive experience.
 Most styles of these video ads often do away with spokespeople and voiceovers, letting the experience talk.
-From the perspective of a video marketing strategy, first-person videos are very effective as they deliver a more personalized user experience.
+From the perspective of a video marketing strategy, first-person video marketing is very effective as they deliver a more personalized user experience

 The strategy of using a first-person angle in videos is to offer viewers a first-hand and personalized view of what’s it like to experience the products.
 Moreover, these videos cut past the fluff and buzzwords, showing the viewers precisely what they will get.
 The other important part of this video marketing strategy is to make the user experience more memorable, motivating them to use the products.

 The use of a first-person perspective in marketing videos utilizes an emotional appeal, making it easier to forge a bond between you and viewers.
 Here are some reasons why first-person content is helpful:

 Using the first-person angle in your videos anchors them in the moment.
 It can benefit you as the viewer feels like he or she is participating in an active experience, rather than feeling distant or remotely connected.
 This sense of presence makes your content more relatable.

 It is more difficult to be passive and wishy-washy in your video statements when you make claims using the word “I” or “we.”
 As a result, imbuing the content with ownership through the first-person perspective can make it more authoritative and develops trust with your viewers.